niilante/niilante/README.md

 ### Hi there, I'm niilante 👋
-This is the place where I build stuff and break things :wizard:
+This is the place where I build stuff and break things :gemini:

 ## I'm a Son, Developer, and Teacher!
 - 🔭 I’m currently working on something cool :wink: